 Barcamps are peer learning meetups featuring discussions on a range of topics – from technology to travel, from science to popular culture.
-Barcamps are held all over the world.
 There are no invited speakers and no pre-scheduled topics.
-People with interesting ideas and projects come together and discuss.

 Attendees are usually technologists, media professionals, entrepreneurs, designers, artists, educators and students.
-We have had discussion on topic as diverse as books, history, physics, astronomy, bio-hacking, food, travel, relationships, design, coffee etc.
+We have had discussion on topics from fields as diverse as history, astronomy, bio-hacking, food, travel, relationships, design, coffee etc.

 NUS UTown hosted us in 2012, MDA, NUS and Singtel hosted us at their Blk71 incubation centre in 2011.
 The Singapore City Hall building was the venue (via the the upcoming National Arts Gallery) for the barcamp in October 2010.
 Singapore Polytechnic was our host in March 2010.
 Singapore’s Infocomm Development Authority (IDA) hosted the barcamp twice, in November 2009 and in September 2014, Ngee Ann Polytechnic was our host in March 2009.

 Singapore barcamps have no sponsors.
 We run the event at zero budget.
 We crowdsource stationary, electrical supplies and wireless equipment.
 We urge participants to bring their own tumblers for water.
 There is no registration desk, no lanyards.
-We strive to make the event simple and consume as less resources as possible.
-There no organisers too (if you make the mistake of showing up too early for the event, you will be designated as the organiser).
+There are no organisers too (if you make the mistake of showing up too early for the event, you will become organiser).

-Photos and videos from BarcampSG9 September 2014 held at IDA Singapore.
+(Media credits - Photos and videos from BarcampSG9 September 2014 held at IDA Singapore.
 Photos by Valentine Chua.
-Video by Stephen February.
+Video by Stephen February)